Exabyte-io/documentation/docs/tutorials/band-gap.md

 # Create job

-To create a new job, click on the "Create Job" link located in the sidebar/menu on the left.
+To create a new job, click on the "Create Job" link located in left-hand sidebar menu.

 You will be taken to the "Job wizard" page where you can create a material or choose one that you created and saved before using Materials Designer tab.